PacktPublishing/Deep-Reinforcement-Learning-Hands-On-Second-Edition/README.md

 **code in the printed book might differ from the code in the repo**.

 At the moment, there are the following branches available:
 * `master`: contains the code with the latest pytorch which was tested.
-At the moment, it is pytorch 1.3.
+At the moment, it is pytorch 1.7.
 * `torch-1.3-book`: code printed in the book with minor bug fixes.
 Uses pytorch=1.3 which is available only on conda repos.
 * `torch-1.7`: pytorch 1.7.
-This branch is still under testing.
+This branch was tested and merged into master.

 All the branches uses python 3.7, more recent versions weren't tested.